SAP/cloud-security-services-integration-library/spring-security/README.md

 :bulb: Example of minimal application configuration [application.yml](../samples/spring-security-hybrid-usage/src/test/resources/application.yml) for local setup.

+❗Limitation❗ Multiple Xsuaa services cannot be defined as application properties in Spring application.yml or application.properties files as Spring does not recognize arrays in the property files.
+The service Configurations have to be defined as environment variable e.g. `VCAP_SERVICES={"xsuaa": [...]} `

 ## Samples
 - [Hybrid Usage](../samples/spring-security-hybrid-usage)
 Demonstrates how to leverage ``spring-security`` library to secure a Spring Boot web application with tokens issued by SAP Identity service or XSUAA.
 Furthermore, it documents how to implement Spring WebMvcTests using `java-security-test` library.